Rbbt-Workflows/sequence/workflow.md

 Computes the consequence of genomic mutations in terms of amino-acid changes in protein isoforms

-All isoforms of a gene are reported
+All isoforms of a gene are reported unless `principal` is selected, in which case, only consequences in princial isoforms will be reported (as defined by Appris)

 ## splicing_mutations